It’s been a while since I’ve stumbled across these funny forays into the Criterion Collection‘s backroom.

-What color palette is used.
+What specific color palette is used.

-Filmaker’s Color Tools
+Filmmaker’s Color Tools

 There’s a fascinating and informative book called “If It’s Purple, Someone’s Going To Die” by Patti Bellantoni.
-It dissects how color is employed in a film’s production design to elevate, spotlight, or suggest various themes, emotions, and foreshadowing.
+She dissects how color is employed in a film’s production design to elevate, spotlight, or suggest various themes, emotions, and foreshadowing.

 The Vimeo video below will give you an idea of how certain directors have implemented some form of color theory in their work.